houqb/DSS/README.md

 ## Deeply Supervised Salient Object Detection with Short Connections

+### What's new!
+We add the resnet version of our model into this repo.
+Also, a larger set of training data can be found in the lists dir.

 ### Network architecture and more details
 Please refer to [our paper](https://arxiv.org/abs/1611.04849).